McDonough County, Illinois

 Over the next twenty years, prior to the coming of the railroads, 24 settlements appeared.
 Almost all of the early settlements disappeared after the railroads came in during the mid-1850s.
 All the towns that now exist are either on an existing railroad or on a proposed railroad.

 The cities, towns and villages of McDonough County are; Adair, Bardolph, Blandinsville, Bushnell, Colchester, Colmar, Fandon, Good Hope, Industry, Macomb, New Philadelphia, Prairie City, Sciota, Tennessee and Walnut Grove.
+With the town of Plymouth straddling both the southwest boarder of McDonough and the south-eastern edge of Hancock County.

 According to the 2010 census, McDonough County had a population of 32,612.